Garabandal apparitions: Position of the Catholic Church

-Past practice regarding approved apparitions indicates that in the absence of clear supernatural proof, neither the local bishop nor Rome is likely to approve an apparition.
+Past practice regarding approved apparitions indicates that in the absence of clear supernatural proof, neither the local bishop nor the Holy See is likely to approve an apparition.
 Authorities maintain a conservative attitude toward the apparitions.
 In accordance with usual procedure concerning claimed visitations, the Bishop of Santander has primary jurisdiction.
 Four successive bishops of Santander have viewed the supernatural character of Garabandal as unfounded.

 On July 8, 1965, Bishop Eugenio Beitia of Santander wrote, We point out, however, that we have not found anything deserving of ecclesiastical censorship or condemnation either in the doctrine or in the spiritual recommendations that have been publicized as having been addressed to the faithful, for these ...contain an exhortation to prayer and sacrifice, to Eucharistic devotion, to veneration of Our Lady in traditional praiseworthy ways, and to holy fear of God offended by our sins.
 They simply repeat the common doctrine of the Church in these matters.

 In 1967 Bishop Vicente Puchol Montiz of Santander issued an "official note" declaring: "There was no apparition either of the Blessed Virgin or of St. Michael the Archangel or of any other celestial personage.
 There was no message.
 All the phenomena which occurred have a natural explanation."
 Despite claims from Garabandal devotees that jurisdiction lies with the Holy See, on May 10, 1969, the Congregation for the Doctrine of the Faith issued a declaration giving "full support to Bishop Montiz, saying he 'acted correctly in this matter, and in full accord with his authority.'"

-Regarding the alleged Marian apparitions at Garabandal, Bishop Jose Vilaplana stated that: "All the bishops of the diocese from 1961 through 1970 asserted that the supernatural character of the said apparitions, that took place around that time, could not be confirmed. [no constaba].
+Regarding the alleged Marian apparitions at Garabandal, Bishop Jose Vilaplana in 1993 stated that: "All the bishops of the diocese from 1961 through 1970 asserted that the supernatural character of the said apparitions, that took place around that time, could not be confirmed. [no constaba].
 He further expressed the opinion that he did not find it necessary to reiterate this in a new declaration and give undue publicity to something which happened so long ago.